 "Sounds like a good idea, milord-," stopping mid-sentence, Salazar noticed that the young prince seemed to be looking off into the distance.
 Following his gaze, the black hair boy instantly noticed a few kids who seemed to be abnormally skinny and in tattered clothes.
 Quietly, Salazar watched as his friend walked away from the prosperous street to the small children.
 A small smile couldn't help but grow upon his face as the idiot gave the children more than half of his food.

 "You sure do find ways to surprise me, young prince."

 Untying the two steeds, Salazar waiting for Godric's return and once his friend placed his remaining food in the pouch that the horse carried, the two boys acted as if nothing had happened.
-With smiles upon their faces, the two kids turned to head back on the trail they arrived on until a load commotion started to arise inside the heart of the city.
+With smiles upon their faces, the two kids turned to head back on the trail they arrived on until a loud commotion started to arise inside the heart of the city.

 "What's that?"
 Godric questioned as he started to head into the heart of the town.

 "Whatever it is, it doesn't sound very good."
 Salazar sneered as he followed Godric.
 Somewhere in the back of his mind, Salazar had a strong feeling that whatever was occurring wasn't going to be good.